chirun-ncl/chirun/docs/source/reference/chirun_latex.rst

 The raw HTML will not appear in the LaTeX PDF output.

-Embed Numbas Test
+Embed a Numbas Test
 ~~~~~~~~~~~~~~~~~

 .. code-block:: latex

     \numbas[Test Yourself:]{https://numbas.mathcentre.ac.uk/[...]}

 The Numbas test will appear embedded in the HTML web page.

-In the LaTeX PDF output, a link will be shown to the content.
+In the LaTeX PDF output, a link to the content will be shown.

 Embed Youtube/Vimeo
 ~~~~~~~~~~~~~~~~~